Invoice Factoring

 Terms of net 15 to net 90 are likely a fit.

-Do you have proof your goods or services were ordered, and the terms and conditions were accepted? i.e. the Rate Confirmation, Or Contract
+Do you have proof your goods or services were provided and accepted?

 If yes, factoring may work for you.
 If no, we may be unable to factor you.